MiFi Mobile Hotspot Technology - Without a Contract!

 take a cellular mobile broadband modem that you would normally plug

-into your computer (using a PC Card or USB modem), unplug it, and put
+into your computer (ex. a USB modem), unplug it, and put

 a battery inside so that you don't have to get power from your